I am so used to doing the motorcycle wave at other riders I actually waved at one the other day on the rare occasion I was driving a car!

 I wave at everyone almost all the time.
 I also don’t distinguish between types of motorcycles.
 It doesn’t matter if I am riding a Harley and the passing rider is on a scooter.
 In fact, it seems to make the scooterist’s day!

-But there are occasions when you shouldn’t or don’t need to wave:
+But there are occasions when you shouldn’t or don’t need to do the motorcycle wave:

 1 When puling a wheelie.